-d) that societal norms and stereotypes can limit the participation of women and older adults in the digital economy.
+e) that societal norms and stereotypes can limit the participation of women and older adults in the digital economy.
 Traditional gender roles often dictate that women prioritize household responsibilities over professional or educational pursuits, restricting their access to digital skills training and employment opportunities.
 Similarly, stereotypes about older adults being less capable of learning new technologies can discourage them from engaging with telecommunications/ICTs.
 These cultural barriers not only reduce the economic potential of these groups but also perpetuate digital divide;

-e) the invaluable role that civil society plays in reaching historically unserved and underserved communities;
+f) the invaluable role that civil society plays in reaching historically unserved and underserved communities, fostering trust and driving grassroots engagement in digital inclusion efforts;

+g) that accelerating broadband development is a considerable challenge, especially in hard-to-reach, rural, and remote areas where topography and demography make the return on investment challenging;

+h) that developing countries continue to face distinct and unique barriers to achieving universal and meaningful connectivity, including geographic isolation, small market size, limited international bandwidth, and vulnerability to natural disasters, the latter of which increases infrastructure costs and diverts already scarce resources from long-term ICT investment;

+i) that for SIDs and other coastal countries, connectivity in maritime environments is vital for safeguarding lives, supporting economic activities, and promoting sustainable development, especially for vulnerable maritime communities;

-f) that accelerating broadband development is a considerable challenge, especially in hard-to-reach, rural, and remote areas where topography and demography make the return on investment challenging;) that it is necessary to build partnerships with a range of stakeholders, including governments, the private sector, civil society, the technical community, and academia, to address digital divides;
+j) that it is necessary to build partnerships with a range of stakeholders, including governments, the private sector, civil society, the technical community, and academia, to address digital divides;

-h) that narrowing the digital divide for all countries and all people is essential to achieving the Sustainable Development Goals (SDGs) and implementing the Global Digital Compact (GDC), especially for women and girls, youth, indigenous peoples, older persons, persons with disabilities, and persons with specific needs;) that new and emerging telecommunications/ ICT technologies, applications and tools play a pivotal role in enhancing connectivity, driving innovation, and supporting inclusive growth, enabling smarter solutions and greater accessibility across sectors;
+k) that narrowing the digital divide for all countries and all people is essential to achieving the Sustainable Development Goals (SDGs) and implementing the Global Digital Compact (GDC), especially for women and girls, youth, indigenous peoples, older persons, persons with disabilities, and persons with specific needs;

+l) that new and emerging telecommunications/ ICT technologies, applications and tools, when context appropriate to the specific needs of communities and marginalised groups, play a pivotal role in enhancing universal and meaningful connectivity, driving innovation, and supporting inclusive growth, enabling smarter solutions and greater accessibility across sectors;

 j) that the rapid development of new and emerging telecommunication/ ICT technologies, applications and tools is having an impact on the evolution of the digital divide,